Skip to main content

-Friday is a reminder of the quick, methodical and sometimes emotional week of court proceedings in the trial of an ex-Uvalde school district police officer accused of endangering dozens of children nearly four full years ago.
+Friday was a reminder of the quick, methodical and sometimes emotional week of court proceedings in the trial of an ex-Uvalde school district police officer accused of endangering dozens of children nearly four full years ago.

 Monday’s jury selection stretched well into the evening after the morning brought at least 450 prospective jurors to the Nueces County Courthouse in Corpus Christi.